pcm720/nhddl/README.md

 It displays visual Game ID to trigger per-title settings on the Pixel FX line of products and triggers per-title memory cards on SD2PSX and MemCard PRO2.

 Note that this not an attempt at making a Neutrino-based Open PS2 Loader replacement.
-Since NHDDL only launches Neutrino, GSM, PADEMU, IGR, IGS, cheats and other features supported by OPL is _out-of-scope_ unless they are implemented in Neutrino.
+Since NHDDL only launches Neutrino, GSM, PADEMU, IGR, IGS, cheats and other features supported by OPL are _out-of-scope_ unless they are implemented in Neutrino.

 ## Usage